buddypress/buddypress/readme.txt

 --- Upgrading from an earlier version: ---

 1. Backup!

 2. Overwrite the /plugins/buddypress/ directory with the latest version.

-3. If you are using the default theme, move the themes in "/buddypress/bp-themes/" to "wp-content/themes" and overwrite the existing ones.
+3. If you are using the default theme, move the themes in "wp-content/plugins/buddypress/bp-themes/" to "wp-content/themes" and overwrite any existing themes.

-4. IMPORTANT: If you are no longer using the old two-theme system from BuddyPress 1.0, please make sure to delete your wp-content/bp-themes/ folder to activate the new one-theme setup.
+4. VERY IMPORTANT: If you are no longer using the old two-theme system from BuddyPress 1.0, please make sure to delete your /wp-content/bp-themes/ folder to activate the new one-theme setup.

 --- Forums Support ---

-To enable bbPress support please log in and head to "BuddyPress > Forums Setup" in the admin area.
+To enable forums please log in and head to "BuddyPress > Forums Setup" in the admin area.

 == Frequently Asked Questions ==